hardwario/docs/chester/extension-modules/chester-x4.md

 # CHESTER-X4

-This article describes the CHESTER-X4
+This article describes the CHESTER-X4 extension module.

 ## Module Drawing